feed sequences

 query

-, likeseq = sql(""" SELECT * FROM sequences WHERE sequences.name = :sn """, sn=sequence_name) next_fsi = seq.value + 1
+sequences, likeseq = sql(""" SELECT * FROM sequences WHERE sequences.name = :sn """, sn=sequence_name) next_fsi = seq.value + 1 -

 use

-record we publishsql(""" UPDATE kv SET feed_sync_id = :fsi WHERE id = :id """, fsi=next_fsi, id=next_id)
+next_fsias thefeed_sync_idfor the nextkvrecord we publishsql(""" UPDATE kv SET feed_sync_id = :fsi WHERE id = :id """, fsi=next_fsi, id=next_id) -

 finally, advance the

-):sql(""" UPDATE sequences SET value = :mf WHERE name = :sn """, mf=next_fsi, sn=name)
+sequences.value(assuming we actually assignednext_fsi):sql(""" UPDATE sequences SET value = :mf WHERE name = :sn """, mf=next_fsi, sn=name)

 Critically, (1)-(4) should occur within a single transaction; otherwise a feed fetch for a given cursor might return different records!